By Jeff Sams, John Hockaday, and Luke Hockaday

 The anniversary rule offers Med Supp enrollees a 30-day window following their birthday each year when they can switch to another plan without going through underwriting.

 Some agents think Missouri, California, and Oregon are the best states to sell Med Supps in because of this rule.
 While there may some merit to that, there's always a trade-off.

 What happens is those states end up having higher premiums for everyone.
 They have to cover the cost of the higher claims since there's no underwriting.
 Commissions are also typically lower in these states.

 Some people will benefit from that rule, but on the other hand, some people are paying more than they should be paying for coverage.

 It's just some food for thought.

-So, what are the best states to sell Medicare Supplements?
-States with low MA penetration, high Med Supp enrollment, competitive Med Supp rates, reasonable non-res licensing fees, and good comp are great states to start with.
+States with low Medicare Advantage penetration, high Medicare Supplement enrollment, competitive Med Supp rates, reasonable non-res licensing fees, and good commissions are great states for selling Medicare Supplements.

-With that said, we believe the best states to sell Med Supps in are Indiana, Illinois, Iowa, South Dakota, Kansas, New Mexico, Michigan, Arizona, and Texas.
+The best states to sell Medicare Supplements are Indiana, Illinois, Iowa, South Dakota, Kansas, New Mexico, Michigan, Arizona, and Texas.

-States with high MA penetration and expensive Med Supp premiums might fall to the bottom of the list when choosing which states to focus on.
-That includes states like:
+States with high MA penetration and expensive Med Supp premiums fall to the bottom of the list when choosing which states to focus on.

 We hope this helps you determine the best states to consider when expanding your Medicare Supplement business.
 Good selling!